+Instructions: For facility-level implementation, spell out your innovation pain killers for your business case and record them below.

-LOCAL PAIN KILLERS Pain kille below. ers a also exist at the national level.
-Use these questions to help you enter your pain killer(s) in the activity 1.
-What is causing your customer's pre-existing pain point at the health system level?
-2. How is your solution to the customer's problem perceived by VISN and VA medical center directors 3.
-What makes your product or service a need-to-have versus a nice-to-have for VHA?
+LOCAL PAIN KILLERS

+Pain killers also exist at the national level.
+Use these questions to help you enter your pain killer(s) in the activity below.

+1. What is causing your customer's pre-existing pain point at the health system level?

+2. How is your solution to the customer's problem perceived by VISN and VA medical center directors?

+3. What makes your product or service a need-to-have versus a nice-to-have for VHA?

 NATIONAL PAIN KILLERS